jlordiales/jlordiales.github.io/_posts/2015-02-03-registrator.md

 end
 {% endhighlight %}

 After you save the Vagrantfile you can start the 3 VMs with `vagrant up`.
-It might take some time the first time while it downloads the CoreOS image.
+It might take a while the first time while it downloads the CoreOS image.
 At this point you should be able to see the 3 VMs running:

 {% highlight bash %}